MichaelXi3/android-provenance-parser/README.md

 ```

 - `-h`, `--help`: Show the help message and exit
 - `--path1 PATH1`: Required.
-Specify the absolute path to the first log file
+Specify the path to the first log file
 - `--path2 PATH2`: Required.
-Specify the absolute path to the second log file
+Specify the path to the second log file
 - `--relation RELATION`: Optional.
 Get diffs in relation types and counts

 ```python